-OPTIMAI will adopt in its data management methodology the use of metadata vocabularies, standards, and methods that will increase the interoperability of the data collected/generated through its activities.
+OPTIMAI adoptes in its data management methodology the use of metadata vocabularies, standards, and methods that increases the interoperability of the data collected/generated through its activities.

-More specifically, standard vocabularies will be used for all data types present in the project.
-In case there is an uncommon vocabulary, a clear mapping will be provided in order to facilitate its use.
-Thus, the project's data will be interoperable and easy for sharing among researchers, institutions and organisations.
+More specifically, standard vocabularies have been used for all data types present in the project.
+For uncommon vocabulary, a clear mapping has been provided in order to facilitate its use.
+Thus, the project's data is interoperable and easy for sharing among researchers, institutions and organisations.

-Partners will observe OpenAIRE guidelines for online interoperability8, furthermore they will also ensure that project data observes FAIR data principles9.
+Partners observed OpenAIRE guidelines for online interoperability, furthermore they have also ensured that project data observed FAIR data principles.